arvidn/libtorrent/docs/projects.rst

 is available for Linux, macOS and Windows and is released under GPLv2 license.

 It comes with a powerful and easy-to-use graphical interface, as well as an embedded Web interface.
-It has a range of featues such as an RSS downloader, scheduling rate limits, torrent queueing, automatic resuming, background downloading, and system tray icon with a password-protected lock.
+It has a range of features such as an RSS downloader, scheduling rate limits, torrent queueing, automatic resuming, background downloading, and system tray icon with a password-protected lock.

 Originally written by Christophe Dumez, currently maintained by sledgehammer999.